 It’s uncertain which of Poe’s works were actually written at the house or even in Baltimore, as many were rejected by publishers for years.
 But perhaps that disappointment contributes to the melancholy beauty of Poe’s macabre writing and enhances the genius’s classic relevance.
 Beating beneath Poe’s unique brilliance is a heart of the mundane, the quotidian, the primal–loss, fear, guilt, death.
 Tapping into the subconscious decades before Sigmund Freud, Poe’s works ring true to anyone who’s faced a dashed hope or a broken heart, if not pestilence and plague, the Spanish Inquisition, or a talking, taunting Raven.

 The Edgar Allan Poe House and Museum is located at 203 North Amity Street in Baltimore.
 It’s open Thursday-Sunday, 11am to 4pm.
 General admission is $8.
-If you’re coming from one of Baltimore’s main tourist sections, I recommend Uber.
+If you’re coming from one of Baltimore’s main tourist sections, I recommend Lyft.